Dean Parisot

 Aldo Luis "Dean" Parisot (born July 6, 1952) is an American film and television director.
-He won the 1988 Academy Award for Best Live Action Short Film for The Appointments of Dennis Jennings, which was co-written by and starred comedian Steven Wright, with whom he shares the award.

 Among his television credits are episodes of Monk (including the two-hour pilot "Mr. Monk and the Candidate"), Northern Exposure and Curb Your Enthusiasm.

+Biography

-Parisot was born in Wilton, Connecticut, to Ellen James (née Lewis), a painter and art teacher, and Aldo Parisot, a Brazilian-born, well-known cellist and pedagogue.
+Parisot was born in Wilton, Connecticut, to Ellen James (née Lewis), a painter and art teacher, and Aldo Parisot, a Brazilian-born cellist and pedagogue.

 He graduated from New York University's Tisch School of the Arts.
 He took part in the Sundance Institute's June Lab.

-In 2012, he was hired to direct the third installment of the Bill and Ted franchise.
+In 2012, he was hired to direct the third installment of the Bill & Ted franchise.
 The film, Bill & Ted Face the Music, was released on August 28, 2020.

 Parisot was married to film editor Sally Menke until her death in 2010; they had two children.

+Awards

+He won the 1988 Academy Award for Best Live Action Short Film for The Appointments of Dennis Jennings, which was co-written by and starred comedian Steven Wright, with whom he shares the award.